Botox - Animal cruelty for a questionable beauty

 Manufacturers of botulinum toxin A products:

 BOTOX® is the original product.
 In 2002 BOTOX® COSMETICS gained approval for cosmetic applications in the U.S. It is manufactured in smaller dosages than BOTOX® which is destined for medical purposes.
 BOTOX® COSMETICS is marketed in European countries as Vistabel®.
 Production and animal tests for the European market were carried out in Ireland.
-Allergan received approval by authorities in the U.S., Canada and the EU for a cell-based assay, so their animal tests will be phased out in foreseeable future.
+Allergan received regulatory approval in the U.S., Canada and the EU for a cell-based assay for most of their animal tests.
+(4)

 Dysport® is approved for medical applications only.
-The animal experiments are carried out at the Wickham Laboratories, UK.
+The animal experiments were carried out at the Wickham Laboratories, UK, and maybe in Ireland.
+Ipsen claims to have received approval for a cell-based test from authorities in the EU and Switzerland in August 2018.
+(6)

-In addition to these several companies in South Korea (Medy-Tox Inc.) and China (btxa) produce botulinum toxin products mainly for the Asian market.
+In addition, several companies in South Korea (Medy-Tox Inc.) and China (btxa) produce botulinum toxin products mainly for the Asian market.

 How does the market develop for botox products?